bcgov/mds/README.md

 # Mines Digital Services
 The technologies that support mine oversight for British Columbians need to be reimagined.
 This project will replace the legacy Mine Management System (MMS) with a scalable, open source, data driven system using modern and flexible technologies.

 The Mines Digital Services (MDS) will have a number of interconnections and relationships to systems across the Natural Resource Ministries and will be important not only to the Ministry of Energy, Mines and Petroleum Resources but also to inter-agency collaborations across ministries.
-The future state must be intuitive, and capable of providing meaningful data to relevant stakeholders.
+The future state must be intuitive and capable of providing meaningful data to relevant stakeholders.

 ## Features